kirtox/An-efficient-VNF-deployment-scheme-for-service-function-chain-using-deep-Q-network/README.md

 - dqn.py
 	- There are the neural network structure and lots of DQN functions.
+- energy.py
+	- It contains the energy process.

 - config.py
 	- It sets lots of parameters.